NerdPractitioner/stelligent-university/03-iam/README.md

 probably used the AWS web console to get the ARN for each role.
 What could you have done to your CFN template to make that unnecessary?_

+> Use the output section and reference them by name in the CLI function

 #### Task: Stack Outputs

 Institute that change from the Question above.
 Recreate the stack as per